-Muay Thai is a martial art that originates from Thailand.
-It is a full-contact combat sport that utilise eight points of contact: fists, legs - shins, to be more precise which are much tougher that feet - elbows and knees.
+Muay Thai aka Thai Kickboxing is a martial art that originates from Thailand.
+It is a full-contact combat sport that utilizes eight points of contact: fists, legs (shins to be more precise), elbows and knees.

 The answer is simple: because it works!

-It will provide you with lots of training advice which you can easily use in practice to become a better fighter.
-This is a good place to start you adventure with Thai boxing.
+It will provide you with lots of useful training tips that you can easily use in the gym or at home.
+This is a good place to start your adventure with Thai kickboxing.